joone/crosswalk-round-display-samples/README.md

 ## Crosswalk
 [Crosswalk](http://crosswalk-project.org) is a web runtime for mobile and desktop web applications.
-It has experimentally implemented CSS Round Display specifications for Android Wear so the latest spec changes could not be applied.
+CSS Round Display has been experimentally implemented in Crosswalk for Android wear so the latest spec changes could not be applied.

 ## CSS Round Display
 [CSS Round Display](https://drafts.csswg.org/css-round-display/) is CSS specifications